Toggle navigation

 One of ICHRA’s hallmark features, aside from the tax-friendly reimbursement for medical expenses, is the ability to divide employees into different ICHRA classes and offer different levels of benefits to each class.
 This is one of the top pros when you consider ICHRA pros and cons.

-With ICHRA, there’s a provision that allows employers to offer an entire class the option of medical expenses.
-They can choose to opt out of the medical expense reimbursement on a year to year basis, but keep the reimbursement for premiums through ICHRA.
+With ICHRA, there’s a provision that allows employers to offer an entire class the option of medical expense reimbursement.
+They can choose to opt out of the medical expense reimbursement on a year-to-year basis but keep the reimbursement for premiums through ICHRA.
 If they opt out of the medical expense reimbursement for the year, then they can participate in their HSA.

 The only time this would make sense is if the maximum contribution for your HSA or whatever you are saving on taxes is greater than what you are offered through the HRA.